System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

 Using WELL email

-The WELL's mail server on iris.well.com is powered by an open-source platform called Zimbra.
-You can either use your favorite email program and/or simply use your web browser to read and send mail.
-With your browser, you can also manage your mail quota (storage limit), your shared documents and a private calendar.
-You can also use Zimbra to forward all or just some of the emails that come to your well.com address away to read at your other email address, as you please.
+The WELL's mail server, "iris," is powered by an open-source platform called Zimbra.
+If you decide to activate your well.com email address, you can either use your favorite email application and/or simply use your web browser to go to iris.well.com to read and send mail.
+With your browser, you can also manage your mail quota (mail storage limit), your shared documents and a private calendar.

 Web browsers on mobile devices that point to the iris mail server should automatically go to the mobile version of the web based Zimbra platform, if you like to use your web browser for email, or you can use the FAQ below to configure the Mail program on your phone or tablet, just as you can for your computer.
 (Some older desktop/laptop browser versions may also work better with the direct mobile Zimbra link.)

-Before we get to the FAQ, here's quick set up tips.
+Before we get to the FAQ, here are some quick set up tips.

 Step Two: Confirm you are now active on the Iris server and you know your password by logging in to iris.well.com with your web browser.
 If you can't connect, contact helpdesk.
+Mailboxes are not open for Members until requested.
 See the footer of this page.

 Step Three: Find your settings in the FAQ below to configure the mail programs on your desktop or mobile devices.Frequently Asked Questions:

 Basic configurations.
 Select and stick to just one incoming mail method to avoid damaging your email files.

 Incoming Mail-- POP3 method: